 The G-BA implements post launch real world evidence generation for Zolgensma®

-Nasos Kipentzoglou, Analyst at Lightning Health reviews the recent approach that the G-BA has taken in requiring the mandatory collection of real world evidence for Zolgensma.
+Nasos Kipentzoglou, Analyst and Eleanor Butler, Consultant at Lightning Health review the recent approach that the G-BA has taken in requiring the mandatory collection of real world evidence for Zolgensma.

 The law for more safety in the supply of pharmaceuticals (GSAV) was passed by the German parliament in June 2019.
 This enables the G-BA to ask for additional real-world evidence (RWE) following the initial assessment for products with conditional approval (given due to missing evidence) and orphan drugs (where evidence is considered low).